NBQX disodium salt

 Crook et al (2014) A synaptic signature for ON- and OFF-center parasol ganglion cells of the primate retina.
 Vis Neurosci 31 57 PMID: 24801624

 Do you know of a great paper that uses NBQX disodium salt from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area